"Follow your rubbish" tours

 There are many readily available resources for teachers and students interested in environmental education.

-- Initiatives such as Planet Ark’s Recycling Near You and Get it Right on Bin Night provide information on which items can be recycled, and where.
+- Initiatives such as Planet Ark’s Recycling Near You provide information on which items can be recycled, and where.

 - Cool Australia provides loads of free activities and resources on sustainability that are curriculum linked for teachers and students.